 Louis Gareis filed the lawsuit.
 His lawyers sought more than $200,000 in damages.
 They promised to appeal the verdict.

-Gareis underwent hip replacement surgery.
-Doctors used a Bair Hugger device during the surgery.
+Gareis underwent hip replacement surgery in which doctors used a Bair Hugger device.
 Gareis blamed the device for infections.

-There have been no publicized settlements of Bair Hugger lawsuits yet.
+There have been no publicized settlements.
 People who have filed suit have asked for as much as $1 million in damages from 3M and Arizant.

 The U.S. Food and Drug Administration (FDA) has received hundreds of adverse event reports, including multiple reports about patient deaths, relating to Bair Hugger devices since 2013.

 In August 2017, the FDA said it was aware of infection concerns with the blankets.
 But the agency recommended that health care providers continue using them.

 The FDA sent a letter to health care providers highlighting the benefits of patient warming devices during surgery.
 These included less blood loss, faster recovery and decreased infection risk.